roflmuffin/loot-filters/guides/loot-filters.md

 #### value `value:>500`

-Match based on an item's grand exchange or high alch value.
-The highest of the two is chosen.
+Match based on an item value.
+The value used for comparison is determined by plugin settings (GE, HA, or highest).

 ### Display settings